 Effective January 1, 2024, Santa Barbara County’s designation for the State ozone standards was changed from “nonattainment” to “nonattainment-transitional.”
 Additional information on the change in designation is available at the California Air Resources Board’s website.

-Our air quality attainment plans provide an overview of our air quality and sources of air pollution, and identify the pollution-control measures needed to meet clean air standards.
+Our air quality attainment plans, including our most recent 2022 Ozone Plan, provide an overview of our air quality, the sources of air pollution, and identify potential pollution-control measures to help meet clean air standards.
 In Santa Barbara County, our plans have focused on attaining and maintaining both the state and federal ozone standards.
-These plans influence a range of activities such as the development of our rules and regulations, transportation planning, and the allocation of funds for air quality projects.
-Read on to find out more about our air quality attainment plans, or:

 The Process